 SUE PUCKETT (JERNIGAN)

 Dr. Dan Tollett was one of the founders and the first Administrator of the Tennessee School Boards Insurance Trust (now Utrust).
 As Executive Director of Tennessee School Boards Association, he became aware that school boards were paying considerably more to the state for Unemployment Compensation than it was costing.
-He proposed to TSBA leaders that the organization take the lead in establishing a separate organization with its own board of directors to provide unemployment compensation and other insurance that school boards might need.
-TSBA leaders agreed and some of them actually became founding members of the first board of directors.
+He proposed to TSBA leaders that the organization take the lead in establishing a separate organization with its own board of trustees to provide unemployment compensation and other insurance that school boards might need.
+TSBA leaders agreed and some of them became founding members of the first board of trustees.
 They asked Tollett to serve as Administrator and he agreed to do so.
-Neither he nor any member of the board received compensation for their service to the trust.
+During the years he served as Executive Director of TSBA, he received no additional compensation for his service to the trust.

 WANDA ANGLIN LITTLE

 Wanda Anglin Little was an administrative assistant at the Tennessee School Boards Association when the Unemployment Compensation Trust was established.
-She took a special interest in promoting the trust and traveled across the state as part of a team holding meetings to discuss benefits of membership in the trust.
+She took a special interest in establishing the trust and traveled across the state as part of a team holding meetings to discuss benefits of membership in the trust.
 She attended trustee meetings and took minutes as the trust was in its infancy.
-Her outgoing personality and positive attitude made her popular with the membership as well as the trustees .
+Her outgoing personality and positive attitude made her popular with the membership as well as the trustees.
 She was largely responsible for influencing several boards to join the trust.
-She was committed to becoming a teacher and left to become a successful high school history teacher when she completed her education.
+She was committed to becoming a teacher and when when she completed the requirements for a secondary teaching certificate, she left the Trust to become a highly successful high school history teacher in the public schools of Nashville.

 Charles Bridwell served as chairman of the UCT for 12 years.
 The trust thrived under his leadership and investments grew steadily.
 During the years that he served as chairman, he also chaired the Sullivan County Board of Education, one of the largest boards in Utrust.
 The trustees secured the services of an actuary, reduced premium rates and began to develop plans for distribution of dividends.
 He was an excellent leader and was well known and highly respected by school board members and superintendents across the state.